Kitchen on a Budget: How to Have a Functional Kitchen at a Low Cost

 If you are unsure what to do and how much it will cost you, Co-Tasker is here to help and guide you.

-On Co-Tasker you simply need to create a task ad describing what you need help with (you can also add pictures too), set a date/time and add a budget.
+On Co-Tasker you simply need to post a free task ad describing what you need help with (you can also add pictures too), set a date/time and add a budget.
 Or, if you're unsure how much to charge you can also leave it up to the professional Co-Taskers to send you a quote based on your task.

 Once the Co-Tasker has completed your task to your satisfaction, you release the payment before giving them a rating.